dibyendumajumdar/ravi/src/README.rst

 Some backends use C as the intermediate language.
 The common C code generator is in:

-* ravi_jitshared.c - this is the C code generator for a given Ravi / Lua function
+* ravi_jitshared.c - this is the C code generator for a given Ravi / Lua function - converts bytecode to C
+* See folder ../ravicomp for the new source to C compiler

 The MIR JIT implementation is in:

 * ravi_mirjit.c - defines the driver functions.
-The MIR backend has its own C preprocessor, parser and code generator.
+The MIR backend has its own C preprocessor, parser and code generator
+* ravi_complib.c - interfaces with new compiler module (see ../ravicomp) that generates C code from Ravi source file